zhixuhao/unet/README.md

 This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.

-Output from the network is a 512*512 which represents mask that should be learned.
+Output from the network is a 256*256 which represents mask that should be learned.
 Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.

+Also we added batch normalization after each convolution and the ReLU activation layers

 ### Training

-The model is trained for 5 epochs.
+The model is trained for 100 epochs.

-After 5 epochs, calculated accuracy is about 0.97.

-Loss function for the training is basically just a binary crossentropy.
+Loss function for the training is Dice Loss.

 ---